10 questions to ask about tiaras

 A Victorian diamond star parure, circa 1870.
 Comprising a tiara, the front set with six graduated old-cut diamond flowerhead clusters, each interspersed by an old-cut diamond collet and similarly-set graduated triangular intersections, surmounted by nine detachable star motifs, mounted in silver and gold.
 30 cm.
 Sold for £317,000 on 13 June 2017 at Christie’s in London

-Are tiaras difficult to wear in this day and age?
+6. Are tiaras difficult to wear?

 People sometimes think that there are limited occasions on which one can wear a tiara, but this is not always the case.
 Many tiaras, particularly 19th-century examples, are highly versatile and can be worn not only as a headpiece for a very formal occasion, but can also transform into a necklace for less formal events, such as the opera or a black-tie party.